Schoonology/dependable/README.md

 ## Development

-Tests are written with mocha.
+Tests are written with Mocha.
 To run the tests, run `npm test`.

 ## License